Sebastian Lefeld is Doing it 100%

 Latest posts by Liya Swift (see all)

 Driven might as well be Recording Connection graduate Sebastian Lefeld’s middle name.
-Months after completing his apprenticeship with Dave Mikeal at StudioLive USA in Orlando, Florida, Sebastian took the plunge and moved to Miami.
+Months after completing his externship with Dave Mikeal at StudioLive USA in Orlando, Florida, Sebastian took the plunge and moved to Miami.
 He was smart about the way he did it.
 Instead of just quitting his day-to-day job as a server at Outback Steakhouse, he put in for a transfer and when it came through, packed up and moved The Magic City.
 Well keeping his focus sharp and willing to give it his all has paid off quickly for Sebastian who, as we’re writing this, just completed working with Billboard sensation Shawn Mendes (pegged as the next Justin Bieber) and reggaeton singer J Balvin!

 So how did it all start?
 Well after landing in Miami, Sebastian hit the ground running knowing his prime objective was to get his foot in the door of the biggest, baddest studio he could find.
 So when an opportunity for an unpaid position to work at Freddy Vindver and John D. Thomas’ Big Wall Studios and Miami Studio City District was on the table, Sebastian took the position and made it pay off!